BJBeecher/Flux/README.md

-# Redux
+# Flux

-A description of this package.
+A lightweight flux-like implementation in swift.
+Not yet production ready.